5 People Who Can Proofread Your Scholarship Essays

 Many students work part-time jobs and that's a great way for them to develop a sense of responsibility and a great work ethic.
 If you work after school or on the weekends and have a good relationship with your manager or supervisor, ask them to give your scholarship essay a look.
 Plenty of managers love the chance to help their employees grow and develop new skills, and if your essay addresses your work ethic, a manager is the perfect person to read it!

-Tread carefully here.
-Parents are great when it comes to proofreading or helping you brainstorm topics for your essay., but don't let Mom or Dad rewrite your essay or change so much it no longer sounds like your voice.
+Tread carefully here; parents are great when it comes to proofreading or helping you brainstorm topics for your essay, but don't let anyone rewrite your essay so it no longer sounds like your voice.
 Scholarship judges can tell if an essay hasn't been written by the applicant!
-You'll most likely be disqualified if the judges think your parents or another adult, so accept suggestions for improvement, but don't let anyone revise your essay for you.
+You'll most likely be disqualified if the judges think someone else wrote your essay, so accept suggestions for improvement, but don't let anyone revise your essay for you.